dbores3/lessons/README.md

 # lessons
-Just working out with some exercises from Codility in PHP, JS & PY
+Just working out with some exercises from Codility in PY, JS & PHP